openshift/oc-mirror/docs/design/v2/delete-functionality.md

 The flags --source and --destination have intentionlly been introduced as to avoid any similarity with the current oc-mirror workflow, ensuring no accidental deletion of images.

-The --source flag must have the file:// prefix and with the path to the previosly mirrored images, this flag is mandatory.
+The --source flag must have the `file://` prefix and with the path to the previosly mirrored images, this flag is mandatory when using the --dry-run flag.

 The --destination flag is the remote registry to delete the images from, this flag is optional.
+It is used in stage 2 and must have a `docker://` prefix

+The --dry-run flag is used to create the delete yaml files in stage 1.
+The file created can be found in the <previously-mirrored-work-folder>/delete/delete-images.yaml

-The --dry-run flag is used to simulate the deletion, without actually deleting the images, this flag is optional.
+The --delete-id flag is used to create files in the delete folder with an id for version comparison and validation, in the form of <previously-mirrored-work-folder>/delete/delete-images-<delete-id>.yaml

-In all cases for v2 both output and delete-imageset-config.yaml files are created (located in the directory defined by the --source flag as bash<directory/delete/delete-images.yaml>)

 Generated delete yaml, an actual example for the ubi8 image deletion: